 It’s finally happening!
-I’m sharing our 2015 Christmas tree!
+I’m sharing our white Christmas tree decor!
 It’s been so gloomy here lately, and the other morning the sun came out for about an hour so I scrambled to take photos.

 Originally, I was going to go with our green fake Christmas tree.
 But a couple days after Brad lugged it down from the attic I said, “You know what?
 I think I want to go with the white tree.”
 My epiphany was met with a blank stare from my lovely husband.
 So back up into the attic he went to retrieve my white tree.